cloudmesh-community/book/chapters/class/516/quicktips.md

 but will qualitatively describe the technology and potentially contrast it to other related technologies.
 In addition, you will have to develop an example showcasing how to use the technology.
 The minimal length of a review is about 800 words.
+Others will try out your review and test if the example works.
+Your grade will be influenced by the review of other students.
+You will also get a grade for the review you provide to other students.

-An example of such a section is
+An example of such a section is the

+* GraphQL

-* GraphQL in the Cloud Computing book
+in the Cloud Computing book.

 Alternatively, you can prepare several different smaller sections (at least 5) that may not have an example in it but are more of descriptive